effektif/effektif/README.md

 * Specify flows including user tasks and other wait states
 * Keeps track of workflow instances state, position in the diagram and data
 * Easy configuration of reminders, escalations and other persistent timers
-* Intuitive Java API & REST API
+* Intuitive, fluent Java API & REST API
 * Apache 2.0 license

 ## Example